kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

   ObjectMeta metav1.ObjectMeta
 ​​  // Patch is the patch for target.
   Patch string

+  Options metav1.PatchOptions
 }

 type DeleteOperation struct {
   TypeMeta   metav1.TypeMeta
   ObjectMeta metav1.ObjectMeta

+  Options metav1.DeleteOptions
 }

 type DoneOperation struct {
   Done bool
 }

-// FakeTime is the time simply represented by numbers and used in the simulation.
+// ScenarioStep is the step simply represented by numbers and used in the simulation.
-// In FakeTime, time is moved to next time when it can no longer schedule any more Pods in that time.
+// In ScenarioStep, step is moved to next step when it can no longer schedule any more Pods in that step.
-// See [TODO: document here] for more information about FakeTime. type FakeTime int32
+// See [TODO: document here] for more information about ScenarioStep. type ScenarioStep int32

 type ScenarioStatus struct {
   Phase ScenarioPhase
   // A human readable message indicating details about why the scenario is in this phase.
   // optional
   Message *string
-  // Time indicates the current time.
+  // Step indicates the current step.
-  Time FakeTime
+  Step ScenarioStep
   // ScenarioResult has the result of the simulation.
-  // Just before Time advances, this result is updated based on all occurrences at that time.
+  // Just before Step advances, this result is updated based on all occurrences at that step.
   ScenarioResult ScenarioResult
 }